 Thanksgiving is known for quality time around the table with friends and family — and for its large portions of indulgent dishes.

-It is easy to overeat when faced with so many delicious foods.
-In fact, research suggests the average Thanksgiving meal contains a whopping 3,000 to 4,500 calories, which is far more than the average man or woman needs in an entire day.
+It’s ridiculously easy to overeat when faced with so many delicious foods — the average Thanksgiving meal contains a whopping 3,000 to 4,500 calories — and there's more to it than that inviting menu.